 Add ingredients 1-6 to a food processor and turn on.
 Allow ingredients to mix well, 1-2 minutes.
 With the motor running, add garbanzo beans, about 1 tablespoon at a time, waiting 10 seconds between batches.
 With the motor still running, begin to drizzle in olive oil.
 You may need to stop to scrape down the sides with a rubber spatula.
 Continue this process until hummus reaches desired consistency, 5-7 minutes.
 Cover and refrigerate until needed.
 When served, drizzle with a bit of olive oil and a dash of paprika as a garnish.

 For the Rice Pilaf:

 Heat olive oil in a 4 quart saucepan over medium heat.
 Add onion and sauté until translucent.
 Add garlic and sauté until fragrant, 30 seconds more.
 Add turmeric and whatever other spices you’re using, and sauté until fragrant, 15 seconds more.
 Add water and bring to a boil.
 Add rice and orzo.
 Cover, return to a boil then and reduce to a bare simmer.
 Cook covered until rice and orzo have absorbed all the liquid in the pot, 25-30 minutes.
 No peaking; steam cooks rice.

 For the Lamb:

 Toss all ingredients together in a large bowl.
-Cover and allow to marinate, refrigerated, for at least 1 hour and up to four.
+Cover and allow to marinate, refrigerated, for at least 4 hours – 6 or 8 would be ideal.

 Using metal or wooden skewers.
 Soak wood skewers in water for for an hour if using.
 Assemble kebabs, alternating between lamb, onions, and peppers, by skewering them onto skewers (did I say skewer enough?)